cscart/docs/en/developer_guide/addons/compatibility/adapting_4104_to_4111.rst

 Rules are passed as one of the parameters when an event is triggered.

-Example: the order editiong page has checkboxes *Notify customer*, *Notify orders department*, and *Notify vendor*.
+Example: the order editing page has checkboxes *Notify customer*, *Notify orders department*, and *Notify vendor*.
 They can prevent sending a message about order changes even if the notification rules explicitly demand that.

 ::